facebookresearch/mmf/README.md

-training data for the Visual Genome detector, Deshraj Yadav for responses on EvalAI related questions, Stefan Lee for suggesting the name *Pythia*, Meet Shah for building the docker demo for Pythia and Abhishek Das, Abhishek Kadian for feedback on our codebase
+training data for the Visual Genome detector, Deshraj Yadav for responses on EvalAI related questions, Stefan Lee for suggesting the name *Pythia*, Meet Shah for building the docker demo for Pythia and Abhishek Das, Abhishek Kadian for feedback on our codebase.

 ### References